 You should be aware that a claim arising after renewal of the policy has been invited might affect the assessment and acceptance of renewal by your insurers.

-As an independent insurance broker we act as the agent of our client, unless we advise otherwise at policy inception/renewal.
+As an independent insurance broker we act on behalf of you, unless we advise you otherwise at inception or every renewal.
 We are subject to the law of agency which imposes certain duties on us.
 We also have proper regard for the interests of others, including insurers for whom we act.
 Where we become aware of any actual or potential conflict of interest we will inform you of the situation, the options available to you and obtain your consent before we carry out your instructions.

 We recognise the importance of service and set ourselves high standards.
 Should there be an occasion when we do not meet your expectations we are equally committed to dealing with any complaint in a thorough and professional manner.
-If you wish to register a complaint please contact us either in writing, addressed to the Compliance & Training Manager, Hayes Parsons Limited, Colston Tower, Colston Street, Bristol, BS1 4XE or by telephone on 0117 929 9381.
+If you wish to register a complaint please contact us either in writing to; Compliance & Training Manager, Hayes Parsons Limited, Beacon Tower, Colston Street, Bristol, BS1 4XE or by email; [email protected] or by telephone; 0117 929 9381.

 If you cannot settle your complaint with us you may be entitled to refer it to the Financial Ombudsman Service (FOS) (www.financial-ombudsman.org.uk) for an independent assessment and opinion.
 The FOS Consumer helpline is 0800 023 4567 or contact them at Financial Ombudsmen Service, Exchange Tower, London E14 9SR.